Session 1 - Module A: Advanced Agent Patterns¶

 B) Analysis, delegation, integration

-C) Task analysis, delegation plan creation, plan execution
+C) Data task analysis, delegation plan creation, coordinated execution

 D) Registration, routing, completion